alx-sch/inception/README.md

 A common point of confusion is the difference between a container and a virtual machine (VM):

 - **A VM** virtualizes the hardware.
 It runs a full-blown guest operating system with its own kernel on top of your host OS.
-Think of it as a complete, separate house with its own plumbing, electricity, and foundation.
+Think of it as a complete, separate house with its own plumbing, electricity and foundation.

 - **A Docker Container** virtualizes the operating system.
 All containers on a host share the host's OS kernel but have their own isolated view of the filesystem and processes.
-Think of them as apartments in a single building—they all share the building's main foundation and utilities but are completely separate living spaces.
+Think of them as apartments in a single building: They all share the building's main foundation and utilities but are completely separate living spaces.

 This makes containers incredibly lightweight, fast to start, and efficient compared to VMs.